Jeanne Colin-De Clerck

 Jeanne (Albertine) Colin-De Clerck (born 9 January 1924) is a Belgian composer who also uses the names Jeanne Colin and Albertine De Clerck.
 She was born in Brussels, Belgium, and studied at Royal Conservatory of Music in Brussels.
-During her time at the Brussels Royal Conservatory of Music she won first prize for solfeggio (1942) and a “mention for piano accompaniment”.
+During her time at the Brussels Royal Conservatory of Music she won first prize for solfeggio (1942) and a "mention for piano accompaniment".
 After completing her education, she began to compose without formal instruction.
-Four years later, she took a position teaching at the Music Academy in Anderlecht, and taught as a professor of solfeggio at the Academy of Music Anderlecht from 1946-1977.
+Four years later, she took a position teaching at the Music Academy in Anderlecht, and taught as a professor of solfeggio at the Academy of Music Anderlecht from 1946 to 1977.
 Her works included pieces for orchestra, chamber, piano and voice.
 Her style is described as atonal.
-She married composer Georges Colin (1921-2002), and together they had two sons and two daughters.
+She married composer Georges Colin (1921–2002), and together they had two sons and two daughters.
 Throughout her compositional career she also collaborated with her husband on pieces.

 Works

 Colin-De Clerck composes vocal, chamber and electronic music.
 Selected work include: